Berkeley-Large-RAG/RAG-DS-Serve/docs/index.md

 </p>
 <p>Single-request search is typically only used on the UI where the users search one query at a time light and easy.
 However, as tested batched search is always faster thanks to less overhead per request on average, so using a bigger batch is recommended for more intense retrieval with the API.</p>

 <p align="left"><i>Figures 7a–7b: TriviaQA and NaturalQS accuracy on the metrics: Recall, F1, Exact Match.
-DiskANN outperforms IVFPQ across both datasets.</i></p>
+DiskANN outperforms IVFPQ across both datasets.
+L=5000 for DiskANN and nprobe=256 for IVFPQ</i></p>
 <p align="center">
   <img src="{{ 'accuracy_ivfpq_vs_diskann_triviaqa.png' | relative_url }}" style="width: 45%; margin: 5px;" />
   <img src="{{ 'accuracy_ivfpq_vs_diskann_naturalqs.png' | relative_url }}" style="width: 45%; margin: 5px;" />